 Retrospect Management Console can also display scripts (only available with Retrospect Backup 16.5 engines).

-Retrospect Management Console now lets customers create and edit scripts for individual engines, and those changes are sent to each engine every minute.
+Retrospect Management Console now lets customers create and edit ProactiveAI scripts for individual engines, and those changes are sent to each engine every minute.
 Customers can create destinations as well, including local disk sets, NAS disk sets, and cloud sets.
 Note that you cannot yet do file-level adjustments.

 The Retrospect Management Console supports mass deployment of scripts through its Shared Scripts workflow.
 With Shared Scripts, IT administrators or partners can update a set of Retrospect Backup engines with a common ProactiveAI script to a single cloud destination.
 See the following step-by-step guide.